Airline fees for bikes 2023

 Maximum dimension allowed for bike bag – this is designated as either linear or length.
 In the case of linear, you need to add together the length, height, and width of the bag/box and ensure it is less than the amount set.
 Where the limit is based on the length you need to make sure the longest side of the bag/box does not exceed the limit.

-Maximum weight allowed for bike – airlines set a maximum weight allowance for bikes which is set out in this column.
+Maximum weight allowed for the bike – airlines set a maximum weight allowance for bikes which is set out in this column.
 The maximum weight for any single piece of luggage is 32kg and anything over this weight will not be accepted even if your total luggage allowance is above this.
 Some airlines set a maximum limit for bikes at 23kg even though an economy fare will allow you 30kg which is something to keep in mind.

 Pre-booking required – there are quite a number of airlines that require you to advise them if you are planning on bringing a bike.
 Some require this at the time of booking while others stipulate it must be completed within a certain period of time prior to travel.
 If you do not do this your bike won’t be allowed on board.